bloominstituteoftechnology/node-db-challenge/Review.md

 5. What SQL statement is used to retrieve data from a table?
-To retrieve data from a table, use SELECT.
+To retrieve data from a table, use SELECT and FROM.

 6. What SQL clause is used to filter the results of a query?